VaultaFoundation/docs/native/03_smart-contracts/03_variables.md

 ---

 Defining variables is a fundamental part of any programming language.
-In this section, we will look at the different types of variables you can define in EOS Smart Contracts.
+In this section, we will look at the different types of variables you can define in Vaulta Smart Contracts.

 C++ supports a wide range of data types.
-EOS++ extends the set of types with EOS-specific types.
+Vaulta extends the set of types with Vaulta-specific types.

 ## Defining variables